The name of this organization shall be the University Managers Association of The University of North Carolina at Chapel Hill.

 Section 4: Membership Committee – At the beginning of the new fiscal year, the President shall appoint a Membership Committee chair from the Board.
 The Membership Committee chair may appoint a committee to assist.
 This committee shall solicit and maintain the active membership of the Association.

 Section 5: Other Committees – Other committees may be appointed at the discretion of the Board of Directors.
 The chairs of such committees shall generally be appointed from the membership of the Board.

 Section 1: Fiscal Year – The fiscal year of the Association shall begin July 1 and shall end June 30 of the following calendar year.

 Section 2: Membership Year – The membership year shall be the fiscal year, as defined in Article VIII, Section 1.

 Section 3: Change in Annual Dues – Any change in the amount of annual dues shall be proposed by the Board of Directors and announced to the membership in the notice of the Annual Meeting.
 The proposed change shall be implemented only upon ratification by majority vote of the active members present at the Annual Meeting and shall become effective beginning the next membership year.

 Section 4: Notice of Annual Dues – Written notice of the amount of annual dues for the next membership year shall be sent to each active member at least two months before the end of the membership year.

 Section 5: Payment of Annual Dues – Payment of annual dues shall be a requirement for active membership in the Association.
-Failure to pay annual dues by March 31st shall lead to termination of active membership.
+Failure to pay annual dues by the end of the third month of the membership year shall lead to termination of active membership.

 Section 6: Other Revenue – The Association may derive revenue from sources other than annual dues, such as gifts and fund-raising activities.